 the two for a network match by using the local dot address 127.0.0.1

-Success of this test proves a multi-player problem lies outside of EBP.
-If you pass this test, but still have problems, then you've isolated the trouble to the configuration of your router, firewalls, other items that control/permit access to your computer, or the interference/malfunction of third-party software.
-For assistance, consult online references and the third party manufacturers.
+Conversely, success of this test (i.e. no trouble) proves the problem you are experiencing lies outside of EBP.
+Next, if you return to the typical multi-player setup, but the problem recurs, by these steps you have isolated the trouble to the configuration of your router, firewalls, other items that control/permit access to your computer, or the interference/malfunction of third-party software.
+There exist too many brands and versions for us to know the details of all of them and be able to competently help you, so for assistance, consult online references and the corresponding third-party manufacturers.

 If you can't unblock your computer for Web play, consider using EBP's Play-by-email feature instead, which is less subject to firewalls.